clechartre/Biome.jl/docs/src/pft_database.md

 # Existing Plant functional types

+Select a PFT to see its parameters and distribution map.

 !!! note
-    Select a PFT to see its parameters and distribution map.
+    To submit new PFTs to this database, all you need to do is:
+      * Add the PFT parameters to `docs/pfts/nameofthepft.toml`
+      * Add a map of the potential PFT distribution to `docs/src/assets/pfts/maps/nameofthepft.png`
+      * Submit a PR!

 ```@raw html